 #1 Jodi apparently had overslept on the morning of June 27, 1995.
 She was supposed to be at KIMT-TV about 3 a.m.to begin her anchor shift.
 Jodi had spent the day before at the Mason City Chamber of Commerce golf tournament and dinner.
 She left the Mason City Country Club shortly before 8 p.m. and called a friend in Mississippi at 8:24 p.m.

 #2 When Jodi failed to show up for work, KIMT-TV assistant producer Amy Kuns awakened Jodi with a phone call about 4:10 a.m.
 Amy said Jodi assured her she’d be right into work to anchor the 6 a.m. newscast in the studio, located about a mile away.
-Amy later said nothing sounded out of the ordinary when she talked with Jodi.
+Amy later said nothing sounded out of the ordinary when she talked briefly with Jodi on her landline.

-#3 Amy said Jodi had occasionally been late previously, and nothing sounded out of the ordinary during their brief chat on Jodi’s landline.
+#3 Amy said Jodi had occasionally been late before.

 #4 Jodi was apparently abducted about 20 minutes later, next to her car, parked just 12 feet from the entrance of her apartment building.